HosfordDotMe/mySweeper/README.md

   When clicked a cell looks to see if it is a mine.
   Additional behavior for if it is not a mine.
 HOLY COW!!!!
 This is hard :)
   If a mine game over condition....

+assign value to cell, sort cells by value.
+Top 10 cells are mines.

+might not do this exactly as stated:
+After cells are determined to be mines, cells that are not mines look to see if they have a mine next to them.
+If they have one or more, they increase a counter